sinsly/function-explanations/queue_on_teleport.md

 ```

 - Once the player teleports, this message will print in the output.
-- I suggest running this through a loadstring script as a auto exeucte add-on / alternative without needing to add it to your folder.
+- I suggest running this through a loadstring script as an auto exeucte add-on / alternative without needing to add it to your folder.